bravenewdude/bravenewdude.github.com/_posts/2012-12-10-method-of-types.md

 Using their lower bound for the total probability of a type class, C&T show the more powerful result that if $E$ is the closure of its interior, then $\P E \approx 2^{-n D(E \, \Vert Q) + o(n)}$ for large $n$.

-Also, other formulations of Sanov's Theorem would take $D( E \, \Vert Q )$ to be the information projection of $Q$ onto $E$.
+Also, other formulations of Sanov's Theorem would take $D( E \, \Vert Q )$ to be the relative entropy of $P^*$, the information projection of $Q$ onto $E$.
 However, without assuming that $E$ is convex or weakly-closed, we are not guaranteed existence or uniqueness of an information projection.